-Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter identified in our audit is related to revenue recognition of tuition and boarding fees and assessment of control over the consolidated affiliated entities through contractual arrangements.
+Key audit matters identified in our audit are summarised as follows:

+- revenue recognition of tuition and boarding fees - assessment of control over the consolidated affiliated entities through contractual arrangements